Epic Adventures

 Maah Daah Hey Trail

-The Maah Daah Hey Trail starts at the Burning Coal Vein Campground, about 49 miles south of Medora, ND, and ends at the CCC Campground, roughly 16 miles south of Watford City.
-This 144-mile trail winds through the badlands of North Dakota, offering views of rolling prairies, clay buttes, and the Little Missouri River.
-The trail winds through the badlands with canyons, gullies, and steep, rocky terrain.
+The 144-mile Maah Daah Hey Trail stretches from Burning Coal Vein Campground, 49 miles south of Medora, to CCC Campground, 16 miles south of Watford City.
+Winding through North Dakota’s badlands, the trail features rolling prairies, clay buttes, rugged canyons, and views of the Little Missouri River.

 The North Country Trail

-The North Country National Scenic Trail (NCNST) is the longest continuous footpath in the country.
-It stretches over 4,800 miles across eight northern US states, from the Sheyenne National Grassland in North Dakota to Maine Junction within the Green Mountain National Forest in Vermont.
-The trail is used for backpacking, hiking, and walking.
-While on the Sheyenne portion of the trail, explore the Sheyenne River Valley and observe water birds in wetlands.
+The North Country National Scenic Trail (NCNST) is the nation’s longest continuous footpath, stretching 4,800 miles across eight northern states from North Dakota’s Sheyenne National Grassland to Vermont’s Green Mountain National Forest.
+Popular for hiking and backpacking, the Sheyenne section lets visitors explore the river valley and spot water birds in nearby wetlands.